sidart/bizdom/_posts/2021-07-10-a-radio-brand-binaca.md

 When India attained independence, there were six radio stations in India, at Delhi, Bombay, Calcutta, Madras, Tiruchirapalli and Lucknow.
 AIR then had a coverage of just 2.5 % of the area and 11% of the population.
 All India Radio has made it one of the largest media organisations in the world, and also made some iconic brands.

+### Fluoridated Toothpaste
+Fluoridated toothpaste came about as the result of a discovery made in Naples, Italy in 1802, when local dentists noticed yellowish-brown spots on their patient's teeth - but no cavities.
+Subsequent examination revealed that high levels of fluoride in the water caused the spots and prevented tooth decay.
+Fluoride research had its beginnings in 1901, when a young dental school graduate named Frederick McKay left the East Coast to open a dental practice in Colorado.
+Crest, the toothpaste with fluoride in it hit stores by mid 1950s.

+## In India
 As a Popular ‘light green coloured’ oral hygiene brand Binaca was launched in India in early 1950s by Ciba-Geigy.
 ![](https://res.cloudinary.com/thebizdom-in/image/upload/v1625908694/bina_qhnqyi.jpg)
 By the 1970s, it was among India’s favourite toothpaste – others in the market were foreigner brands like Colgate, Forhans and Macleans, and domestic players are Promise (Balsara hygiene) and Prudent (Parle).